kiansalapare/InventoryApp/README.md

-Name your folder "InventoryApp" instead of "Ventnizer" and <br>
+Name your folder "InventoryApp" instead of "Ventnizer" <br>
-put the folder on the xammp\htdocs import the inventoryapp.sql on your database
+put the folder on the xammp\htdocs <br>
+import the inventoryapp.sql on your database